 - Image analysis processing software - The microscope has application software included for control or for analyzing images.

 Microscopes must adhere to specific standards and guidlines to ensure proper design and functionality.
-A selections of standards is listed below, additional starnds can be found on the IHS Standards Store.
+A selections of standards is listed below:

 A-A-50207: The General Services Administration has authorized the use of this commercial item description in preference to military specification MIL-M-52391.
 This description covers a pocket-type microscope with an optical system of between 40X and 60X magnification intended for use in the inspection of scribed lines made on scribed, coated plastic sheets in the color-separation drafting phase of military cartography.\